15 Best Gutter Companies in

 Different Types of Gutters

-- Vinyl: Vinyl gutters are the least expensive, but don't hold up over time in very hot or cold climates.
-PVC vinyl is decidedly not environmentally friendly, but gutters made from uPVC (unplasticized polyvinyl chloride) contain less environmental toxins than gutters made from many other types of materials.
+- Vinyl: Vinyl gutters are relatively inexpensive, but don't hold up over time in very hot or cold climates.
+Gutters made of PVC vinyl are decidedly not environmentally friendly, but uPVC (unplasticized polyvinyl chloride) contains a lower amount of environmental toxins than many other types of gutter materials.

 - Titanium Zinc: Titanium zinc gutters can be expensive, but this material will last quite a bit longer than many options.
-This material does not rust, and it doesn't usually show scratches.
-The production of titanium zinc gutters is less eco-friendly than some other options, but their longevity helps contribute to their sustainability.
+This material does not rust, and it doesn't typically show scratches.
+The production of titanium zinc gutters is not as eco-friendly as some other options, but their longevity helps contribute to their sustainability.

-- K-Style Vs. Half-Round Gutters: K-style gutters are the most common style.
-They tend to hold more water than other styles, making them especially popular among those in rainy areas.
-Half-round gutters are open on top, which makes them easier to clean, but also increases the chance of debris buildup.
+- K-Style Vs. Half-Round Gutters: The most common gutter style is the K-style.
+They tend to hold more water than other styles, making them a good choice for rainy areas.
+Half-round gutters are open on top.
+This makes them easier to clean, but also hastens debris buildup.

 - Custom Gutters: Custom gutters will cost you more, but some find the additional expense to be worth it.
 For example, you can purchase fascia gutters, which are built directly into the fascia board on your house, in addition to seamless gutters as discussed above.